-One of the worst things that can happen to people is getting fired from a job with no notice whatsoever.
+One of the worst things that can happen to people is getting fired from a job with no notice.
 It can be devastating to lose your source of income unexpectedly, especially in a contracting economy.
 Losing a job can color our perspective on the world and our future.
-Going forward, we have a difficult time allowing ourselves to ever feel secure again.
-We believe that things can change in an instant and that we might be suddenly out of a job again.
-This fear of sudden job loss is something that many people who have been terminated from jobs carry with them throughout their careers.
+Going forward, we have a difficult time allowing ourselves to feel secure again.
+We believe things can change in an instant and that we might be suddenly out of a job again.
+This fear of sudden job loss is something that many people who were terminated from jobs carry with them throughout their careers.
 The goal for all of us is to be in positions where we are secure, and to keep that security.
 Recently, I saw the movie American Beauty again.
 When I first saw the movie I was younger; I didn’t really understand the importance of what was going on, and how it applies to everyone in the working world.
-In the movie, the protagonist is fired from his job.
-In response to this, he decides he wants to simplify his life and he takes a position in a fast food restaurant—which is far beneath the sort of job he had been fired from.
-He takes this job, the viewer is led to believe, because he wants to go back to a simpler, happier time in his life, and have again that feeling of empowerment and security from his youth.
+In the movie, they fired the protagonist from his job.
+In response to this, he decides he wants to simplify his life, and he takes a position in a fast-food restaurant—which is far beneath the sort of job they had fired him from.
+He takes this job; It led the viewer to believe, because he wants to go back to a simpler, happier time in his life, and have again that feeling of empowerment and security from his youth.
 His goal is to find that stability in a world that had grown dark and uncertain around him.

-Several weeks ago, I wandered into an impossibly expensive bed store in Beverly Hills with my wife (where some beds cost as much as $50,000) and when I asked why someone would spend so much on a bed the salesperson told me that we spend one third of our lives there.
-However, we spend far more than one third of our lives at work–or thinking about it.
-Furthermore, if we do not work, we cannot even afford a bed!
+Several weeks ago, I wandered into an impossibly expensive bed store in Beverly Hills with my wife (where some beds cost as much as $50,000) and when I asked why someone would spend so much on a bed; the salesperson told me we spend one third of our lives there.
+However, we spend far over one third of our lives at work–or thinking about it.
+If we do not work, we cannot even afford a bed!
 Therefore, work is one of the most important aspects of our existence.

-When you add up everything we do in our lives, whether it is participating in a church or synagogue, spending time with friends or family, or engaging in various hobbies-you will quickly discover that most of our time is spent working.
-Work may be the predominant activity in our lives, whether we want to admit it or not, and, more importantly, if we do not like our work, we are probably not enjoying life.
+When you add up everything we do in our lives, whether it is taking part in a church or synagogue, spending time with friends or family, or engaging in various hobbies-you quickly discover that most of our time was spent working.
+Work may be the predominant activity in our lives, whether we want to admit it, and if we dislike our work, we are probably not enjoying life.

 Have you ever spent time with people who hate their jobs?
 This is practically all they talk about.
 Not liking their jobs makes people depressed or angry.
 Being around people who hate their jobs is a miserable experience.
-I remember growing up in Detroit, where many of my friends’ parents would come home at the end of the day from jobs they hated.
-They would walk straight to the liquor cabinet, pour a drink, and, after 20 minutes or so, begin complaining to their spouses about how much they hated work, or about some slight they received from their boss that day.
+I remember growing up in Detroit, where many of my friends’ parents would come home from jobs they hated.
+They would walk straight to the liquor cabinet, pour a drink, and, after 20 minutes, begin complaining to their spouses about how much they hated work, or about some slight they received from their boss that day.
 Several hours later, a loud argument might even break out between the parents.
 This process would be repeated day after day.
-Even at the age of seven or eight, watching this process taught me that not liking one’s job was a huge problem.
+Even when I was seven or eight, watching this process taught me that not liking one’s job was a tremendous problem.

 Sometimes it takes a child’s mind to see what is really going on in the world.
 I remember writing reports about Russia when I was around seven or eight.
-The major conflict in the world that existed up until the 1990s was the threat of communist Russia against the United States.
+The major conflict in the world that existed until the 1990s was the threat of communist Russia against the United States.
 We were afraid of communism, but, in reality, communism is nothing more than an economic system wherein people are given jobs and told exactly what to do.
-They are paid less by the state but, in exchange, they receive security.
-In the United States, capitalism is built on a lack of security.
+The state pays them less but, in exchange, they receive security.
+In the United States, they built capitalism on a lack of security.
 You have your choice of jobs, but it is up to you to find security within the capitalist system.
-Entire civilizations have been built on the quest for security.
+They have built entire civilizations on the quest for security.

 In the United States, a giant strike was going on in late 2008 between the machinist union at Boeing and the company.
 The company was demanding the right to outsource certain work, and the workers were demanding security in their jobs.
 This fight cost the company $100 million a day.
-At the same time, similar conflicts between unions and automobile companies were having far-reaching implications for the American auto industry.
+Similar conflicts between unions and automobile companies were having far-reaching implications for the American auto industry.

 The fight for security is all around us.